Anatoly1010/Atomize/atomize/documentation/oscilloscope_functions.md

 returns the current low trigger voltage level of the channel 2.
 ```
 The function queries (if called with one argument) or sets (if called with two arguments) the low trigger voltage level voltage of one of the channels of the oscilloscope.
 If there is a second argument it will be set as a new low trigger voltage level.
 If there is no second argument the current low trigger voltage level for the specified channel is returned.<br/>
+For Tektronix 3000 Series the 'channel string' has no meaning and is kept only for consistency.<br/>
-For Tektronix 4000 Series also presets 'ECL' and 'TTL' can be used as the first argument.
+For Tektronix 3000 and 4000 Series also presets 'ECL' and 'TTL' can be used as the first argument.
 ECL sets the threshold level to a preset ECL high level of -1.3 V. TTL sets the threshold level to a preset TTL high level of 1.4 V.<br/>
 ### oscilloscope_command(command)
 ```python3
 oscilloscope_command(command)